 Investigating legal capacity and mental capacity in everyday life

-You can find out more about the research, including how to take part, on this website.
-You can find out about the research team, Professor Rosie Harding and Dr Ezgi Tascioglu, and read our blog posts about capacity in law and society.
+You can find out more about all of these research projects by clicking on the links above, or by exploring our research findings, and academic publications from our research on this website.
+You can find out about members of the research team, and read our blog posts about capacity in law and society.
 We sometimes host guest blogs, if you’d like to contribute, please contact us.

-This research project is funded by the British Academy and being carried out by researchers at the University of Birmingham.
-It has ethical approval from the University of Birmingham Humanities and Social Sciences Research Ethics Committee.
+The original Everyday Decisions research project was funded by the British Academy and has ethical approval from the University of Birmingham Humanities and Social Sciences Research Ethics Committee.